laurenchew/fflowsmain/README.md

 Required Libraries: Numpy, Pandas

+Input File: FOL_in.csv

-Running Code: Each .py is run individually and outputs results into csv
+Running Code: Each .py is run individually and outputs results into csv.
+Only the Annual.py and PeakMag.py scripts run without error.
+WetSeason.py, SpringRec.py, and DrySeason.py are not functioning.